-OVERVIEW: The International OCD Foundation (IODCF) awards research grants toward improving effective treatments as well as building a better understanding of OCD and related disorders.
+OVERVIEW: The International OCD Foundation (IODCF) awards research grants to improve effective treatments as well as build a better understanding of OCD and related disorders.

-IP TAKE: The foundation doesn’t award a large number of these grants annually, so grantseekers should expect a good deal of competition when seeking funding from this organization.
+IP TAKE: The foundation does not award a large number of these grants annually, so grant seekers should expect a good deal of competition when seeking funding.

-PROFILE: Founded in 1986 by a small group of people suffering from Obsessive Compulsive Disorder (OCD), the International OCD Foundation's mission is to help people with “OCD and related disorders to live full and productive lives.”
+PROFILE: Founded in 1986 by a small group of people suffering from Obsessive Compulsive Disorder (OCD), the International OCD Foundation seeks to help people with “OCD and related disorders to live full and productive lives.”
 The foundation awards grants to improve and increase access to effective treatments, end prejudicial attitudes associated with mental health in general, and foster inclusive communities for those affected by OCD.

-IOCDF’s Research Grant program hasn’t been around as long as the foundation itself, but it has the same mission: improving treatment and building a better understanding of OCD and related disorders.
+IOCDF’s Research Grant supports improving treatment and building a better understanding of OCD and related disorders.
 The foundation supports researchers who are studying the “nature, causes, and treatment of OCD and related disorders.”
 IOCDF encourages junior investigators to apply for research grants, as well as senior level researchers generating pilot data needed to obtain future federal funding.